-Danger of accidents Reduced braking efficiency due to wet or dirty brakes.
+Danger of accidents Reduced braking efficiency due to a wet or dirty brake system.

-- Clean or dry dirty or wet brakes by riding and braking gently. - After cleaning, ride the vehicle a short distance until the engine warms up, applying the brakes occasionally.
+- Clean or dry a dirty or wet brake system by riding and braking gently. - After cleaning, ride the vehicle a short distance until the engine warms up.

-The heat produced causes water at inaccessible positions in the engine and on the brakes to evaporate.
+The heat produced causes water at inaccessible locations in the engine and on the brake system to evaporate.

 - After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
-75) - Treat bare metal parts (except for brake discs and exhaust system) with anti-corrosion materials.
+84) - Treat bare metal parts (except for brake discs and exhaust system) with anti-corrosion materials.

 Cleaning and preserving materials for metal, rubber and plastic ( p.
-195)
+206)